ibowditch/userdocs/_sources/server.md

 Current Field Officers will automatically be considered as {ref}`Assessors<assessors>`.
 Any other members who should be an assessor can be added by adding the corresponding User to the Assessor group.

+Brigade Administrators should ensure that all Assessors are familiar with the procedure for {ref}`logging in to the web portal<logging_in>` so that any skills assessment they do will be recorded in their name.

 If any Competency records need to be modified or deleted, the brigade administrator can locate them in admin under Brigade/Certifications.
 Use the Category filter (right hand side) "Skill Checks" to show only annual competencies.